Target objects define the scope of a rule and the endpoints to which a rule applies. An object can be one of the following:

 A computer or mobile device on which the Traps agent is installed.
 The Endpoint Security Manager identifies existing endpoints by communication messages it receives from Traps agents.

 For objects defined in Active Directory, the ESM Console provides autocompletion as you type.
+Rules that you define for AD users and AD groups will apply to those users and groups, regardless of the endpoint on which they log in.

 You can apply rules to all objects, to selected objects, or to all objects except those in the Exclude list.